-There are currently demand and/or piggyback registration rights on 457,731 shares of our common stock underlying warrants.
-As of February 15, 2000, 200,000 of those shares were covered by effective registration statements.
+There are demand and/or piggyback registration rights on 457,731 shares of our common stock underlying warrants outstanding as of February 15, 2000.
 We have granted Schering-Plough piggyback registration rights with respect to 847,489 shares of our common stock.
 In addition, two persons affiliated with Evolution Capital have piggyback and demand registration rights with respect to the shares underlying their warrants to purchase 200,000 shares of our common stock.
 The demand rights give these warrant holders a one-time right to require us to register, upon their request, that number of shares underlying such warrants.
-We granted the Carson Group, Inc. and two of its principals piggyback registration rights with respect to the shares underlying its warrants to purchase 51,504 shares of our common stock as consideration for finder's services that were provided to us.
-Transferees of Clearwater Fund IV were also granted piggyback registration rights under a registration rights agreement with us with respect to the 206,227 shares of common stock issuable under warrants they hold.
+We granted the Carson Group, Inc. and two of its principals piggyback registration rights with respect to the shares underlying their warrants to purchase an aggregate of 51,504 shares of our common stock as consideration for finder's services that were provided to us.
+Transferees of Clearwater Fund IV were also granted piggyback registration rights under a registration rights agreement with us with respect to the 206,227 shares of common stock issuable under warrants they hold, 200,000 of which shares are currently covered by an effective registration statement.
 Absent any contractual limitations, the holders of these rights could cause a significant number of shares of our common stock to be registered and sold in the public market.
 Such sales, or the perception that these sales could occur, may have an adverse effect on the market price for our common stock and could impair our ability to raise capital through an offering of equity securities.
 We have obtained waivers of all such piggyback registration rights applicable to this offering.